ray-project/ray/doc/source/rllib-concepts.rst

 Example: Asynchrony
 ~~~~~~~~~~~~~~~~~~~~

 Suppose we wanted to make the above A2C example asynchronous (i.e., A3C).
-We would switch the synchronous ``ParallelRollouts`` operator with ``AsyncGradients``, and use ``ApplyGradients`` to apply gradient updates as fast as they are collected:
+We would switch the synchronous ``ParallelRollouts`` operator with ``AsyncGradients``, and use ``ApplyGradients`` to apply gradient updates as fast as they are collected.
+The ``AsyncGradients`` operator is going to execute rollouts in parallel, compute the policy gradient over the new batches (of size ``rollout_fragment_length``) on the remote workers, and then return a stream of the computed gradients:

 .. code-block:: python

-    def execution_plan(workers: List[RolloutWorker], config: TrainerConfigDict):
+    def execution_plan(workers: WorkerSet, config: TrainerConfigDict):
         # type: LocalIterator[(ModelGradients, int)]
         grads = AsyncGradients(workers)